Wright County, Iowa: Tertiary

 Iowa State University maintains an extension office in Clarion.
 Iowa Central Community College in Fort Dodge, North Iowa Area Community College in Mason City, and Ellsworth Community College in Iowa Falls are all within driving distance of Wright County.
 Iowa Central Community College began offering ICN Polycom classes in Clarion and Eagle Grove in 2015.

 Politics

-Wright County has, like many counties in Iowa, been a swing state for the majority of its history.
+Wright County has, like many counties in Iowa, been a swing county for the majority of its history.
 The county has voted for the winning candidate in 21 out of the 25 presidential elections in the 20th Century.
 However, in 2000, the county was won by Republican George W. Bush and has voted for the party in all presidential elections since.

 Media

 Several small newspapers are published in Wright County, including the Wright County Monitor, serving Clarion and Dows, the Eagle Grove Eagle, and the Belmond Independent.

 Wright County Fair

 The first Wright County Fair was held in Clarion.
 The old fairgrounds were located where Clarion's USA Healthcare Center stands today. the Clarion Fair ran until 1924; it was held in Goldfield in 1925, and moved to its present location in Eagle Grove in 1926; it was later retitled as the Wright County District Junior Fair.
 Entries are open to children in Hamilton, Humboldt, Webster, Hardin, Franklin, and Wright Counties.